jashoney/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 -	5. Write a function that locates a substring
 -	6. Write a function that prints the chessboard
--	7. Write a function that prints the sum of the two diagonals of a square matrix of integers
+-	7. Write a function that prints the sum of the two diagonals of a square matrix of integers extra work
+-	8. Write a function that sets the value of a pointer to a char